WoutDLN/lexicon-scholarly-editing/_pages/about.md

 ---
 layout: default
 title: About
+description: "About the Lexicon of Scholarly Editing"
 ---
 # About

 The **Lexicon of Scholarly Editing** is an open academic resource for definitions of concepts that are relevant to the field of Scholarly Editing.

 ## The Babel of Scholarly Editing